torokmark/scjp-jegyzet/ch3_assignments.md

 ```

 Won't compile! `...possible loss of precision...`
 We tried to assign the sum of two bytes to a byte variable, the result of which (11) was definitely small enough to fit into a byte, but the compiler didn't care.
-It knew the rule about int-or-smaller expressions always resulting in an int.
+It knew the rule about int-or-smaller expressions always resulting an int.
 It would have compiled if we'd done the *explicit* cast:

 ``` java
 byte c = (byte) (a + b);